turingschool/career-development-curriculum-site/module_one/networking_activities.md

 * What constitutes networking?
 Do I have to talk to someone in person/on a call?
 A: Networking is building a relationship.
 To do that, it involves having a conversation.
 The way that conversation takes place -- on a call, through email or Slack messages, DMs on Twitter -- is entirely up to you.
 * How do I go about contacting someone if I don't have their email?
 A: There are [several sites listed here](/resources/outreach_networking_resources) that can help you find people's email addresses.
 * What if my contact is busy this week and we can't connect to do this activity?
 A: That is totally fine.
 Things happen.
 But you should still set up a time with them to network with them once they are free.
 And in the meantime, try to reach out to a second person to network with (the more people you talk to over the course of your time at Turing, the better!).
+* Is this the only networking activity we'll be doing?
+A: No, we'll be exploring networking from multiple different angles and discuss how to approach it for both general research and for job applications.
+This activity is meant to get you started!

 ## Week 4: Follow-Up Networking Activity